splunk-soar-connectors/domaintoolsiris/README.md

 If you wish to evaluate the app and need to obtain new API keys, contact us via email at sales@domaintools.com.
 If you are an existing DomainTools customer, to ensure your DomainTools API key is appropriately provisioned, please contact your account manager or Enterprise Support .

-For complete App functionality, your DomainTools API key should include access to the following: Iris Enrich API, Iris Investigate API
+For complete App functionality, your DomainTools API key should include access to the following: Iris Investigate API, Iris Enrich API (optional)

 [comment]: # " File: README.md"